Artur-T-Malas/blog-web-app/README.md

 # Completely Original Blog Web App (COBWA)
 This repository holds **my** solution for a **Capstone Project** from dr. Angela Yu's [*The Complete Full-Stack Web Development Bootcamp*](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-## TODO
-- Fix and finish styling
-- Add links to footer (Github, LinkedIn, etc.)
-- And more...

 ## Project description from the course

 The goal of this project is to create a Blog web application using Node.js, Express.js, and EJS.
 The application will allow users to create and view blog posts.
 Posts will not persist between sessions as no database will be used in this version of the application.
 Styling will be an important aspect of this project to ensure a good user experience.